KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

 Export Run: test the Sith route:

-This checks that the same authorizer behavior is attached consistently to the second protected route, not just to `/jedi`.
+This confirms the authorizer is attached to both protected routes.

 ```bash
 curl -i \